Meno: Introduction of virtue

-The dialogue begins with Meno asking Socrates to tell him if virtue can be taught.
+The dialogue begins with Meno asking Socrates to tell him whether virtue can be taught.
 Socrates says that he does not know what virtue is, and neither does anyone else he knows.
-Meno responds that, according to Gorgias, virtue is different for different people, that what is virtuous for a man is to conduct himself in the city so that he helps his friends, injures his enemies, and takes care all the while that he personally comes to no harm.
+Meno responds that, according to Gorgias, his Sophist mentor, virtue means different for different people, that what is virtuous for a man is to conduct himself in the city so that he helps his friends, injures his enemies, and takes care all the while that he personally comes to no harm.
 Virtue is different for a woman, he says.
 Her domain is the management of the household, and she is supposed to obey her husband.
 He says that children (male and female) have their own proper virtue, and so do old men—free or slaves.
 Socrates objects: there must be some virtue common to all human beings.

 Socrates rejects the idea that human virtue depends on a person's sex or age.
 He leads Meno towards the idea that virtues are common to all people, that sophrosunê ('temperance', i.e. exercise of self-control) and dikê (aka dikaiosunê; 'justice', i.e. refrain from harming others) are virtues even in children and old men.
 Meno proposes to Socrates that the "capacity to govern men" may be a virtue common to all people.
 Socrates points out to the slaveholder that "governing well" cannot be a virtue of a slave, because then he would not be a slave.

 One of the errors that Socrates points out is that Meno lists many particular virtues without defining a common feature inherent to virtues which makes them thus.
 Socrates remarks that Meno makes many out of one, like somebody who breaks a plate.

 Meno proposes that virtue is the desire for good things and the power to get them.
 Socrates points out that this raises a second problem—many people do not recognize evil.
 The discussion then turns to the question of accounting for the fact that so many people are mistaken about good and evil and take one for the other.
 Socrates asks Meno to consider whether good things must be acquired virtuously in order to be really good.
 Socrates leads onto the question of whether virtue is one thing or many.

 No satisfactory definition of virtue emerges in the Meno.
 Socrates' comments, however, show that he considers a successful definition to be unitary, rather than a list of varieties of virtue, that it must contain all and only those terms which are genuine instances of virtue, and must not be circular.

 Meno's paradox

 Meno asks Socrates:And how will you enquire, Socrates, into that which you do not know?
 What will you put forth as the subject of enquiry?
-And if you find what you want, how will you ever know that this is the thing which you did not know?Socrates rephrases the question, which has come to be the canonical statement of the paradox:
+And if you find what you want, how will you ever know that this is the thing which you did not know?Socrates rephrases the question, which has come to be the canonical statement of Meno's paradox or the paradox of inquiry: